Garda Vetting for NAPCP Members

 - Vetting Procedure for NAPCP Members

 a) Complete the Vetting Invitation Form and the Agreement to Process form and return them, with copies of proof of identity and address (See list of approved documents enclosed), to the Vetting Liaison Person in NAPCP who will file your identity details securely in NAPCP office and forward your completed Forms to the Vetting Liaison Person in APCP.
-Please mark “Private & Confidential” on your envelope to Liam.
+Please mark “Private & Confidential” on your envelope.

 - b) You will then receive an email from the National Vetting Bureau inviting you to complete your application on-line.
 You have 30 days to complete your on-line application.
 Please ensure that you leave no gaps between years of various residences.